 with drug samples, your general practitioner/GP isn't

-likely to have these on hand--nor is he/she trained to prescribe
+likely to have these on hand~ and he/she is seldom trained to

-psychotropic drugs or diagnose you properly!
-This means, you could
+prescribe psychotropic drugs or diagnose you properly!
+This means,

-end up with a cabinet full of costly prescriptions you can't
+you could end up with a cabinet full of costly prescriptions you

-use, which isn't just a nuisance--it deters your ability
+can't use, which isn't just a nuisance--it deters

-back on free samples to Dr.'s since the inception of this article.
+have cut back on free samples to Dr.'s since the inception of

 these lines, I've seen many instances where folks are over-medicated